GradientSpaces/LoopSplat/README.md

   ```
   Please note the evaluation of ```depth_L1``` metric requires reconstruction of the mesh, which in turns requires headless installation of open3d if you are running on a cluster.

+  ## Contact
+  If you have any questions regarding this project, please contact Liyuan Zhu (liyzhu@stanford.edu).

 # ✏️ Acknowledgement
 Our implementation is heavily based on <a href="https://vladimiryugay.github.io/gaussian_slam/index.html">Gaussian-SLAM</a> and <a href="https://github.com/muskie82/MonoGS">MonoGS</a>.
 We thank the authors for their open-source contributions.
 If you use the code that is based on their contribution, please cite them as well.
 We thank Jianhao Zheng for the help with datasets and Yue Pan for the fruitful discussion.<br>